libregraphicsmeeting/state-of-lg-2019/photoflare/photoflare.md

 ![](photoflare-0.png)

-PhotoFlare is an Open-Source image editor distributed under the GPL license.
+PhotoFlare is an Open-Source image editor distributed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 It is fully Cross Platform software and thanks to the wonderful community it has been translated into five world languages.
 Technology wise the editor is built upon C++, Qt5 and GraphicsMagick.

 ## Main Features
 - Image cropping/resizing.